The Oxytocin Function Explained: What Does It Do?

 There is a strong association between oxytocin and intimacy outside of monogamous relationships, too.
 This is the reason oxytocin has gained the moniker of the "love hormone."
 When you engage in sex, oxytocin, along with dopamine, are released in the brain.
 This can make you feel closer to your partner.
 In animal studies, oxytocin has also shown to increase sexual arousal.
 This is an example of the positive feedback mechanism of oxytocin production.
 Oxytocin can cause sexual arousal, and then sexual intercourse produces more oxytocin, restarting the positive feedback loop.

-But, sex is not the only way to get a hit of oxytocin.
+But, sex is not the only way to experience a boost of oxytocin.
 Even a short hug can produce feelings of closeness and cause a release of the hormone.
 This means oxytocin can help you feel closer to people in a non-romantic way and can strengthen friendships and romantic partnerships alike.

 Oxytocin And Your Emotions